Burd3n/30-Days-Of-Python/old_files/readme25-27.md

     * Filter the titles which contain python
     * Filter the titles which contain JavaScript
     * Explore the data and make sense of the data
-# 📘 Day 26
+# 📘 lesson 26

 ## Python for Web

 Python is a general purpose programming language and it can be used for many places.
 In this section, we will see how we use python for the web.
 There are many python web frame works.
 Django and Flask are the most popular ones.
-Today, we will see how to use Flask for web development.
+Tolesson, we will see how to use Flask for web development.

 ### Flask